SaraIrving/shoppies/README.md

 # Shoppies Awards App
 The Shoppies Awards app allows cinema savvy users to search for their favorite movies, nominate them for a Shoppie award and manage their nominations list.
 It was bootstrapped with creat-react-app.
+It is hosted at: https://sarairving.github.io/shoppies/.

 ## Project Requirements
 - Search results should come from OMDB's API (free API key: http://www.omdbapi.com/apikey.aspx).